asm-products/readraptor/README.md

-# Read Raptor

-Read Raptor intelligently notifies your users about new content.

-## Community Built
 Read Raptor is a mutual product, built and owned by the people who use it.
-We're radically transparent and encourage anybody to [get involved and become a partner.](https://assemblymade.com/readraptor/welcome)</p>
+It uses [Assembly](https://assemblymade.com/readraptor) to share its profit between the partners and ensure openness and transparency.

 ## Why would I use this on my app?